 Are you looking for your next great read?
 Why not try out the books from across the pond?
 Despite from what governments say, books are essential and are needed now, more than ever.
-So if you are need of a variety and want to read diverse stories, then I suggest you try out some British titles!
+So if you are need of a variety and want to read diverse stories, then I suggest you try out some British and Irish titles!

 Great News!
 The success of Bookshop.org has reached across the pond.
 The website has launched in the UK with its main objective to support local independent bookstores.
 So the links here will direct you to that website, which comes in perfect with England’s second lockdown going into effect today.
 Support your local bookstores.